puma13992/cinematography/README.md

   ![Add movie form](/documentation/features/add-movie-form.png)

+  - Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Edit a movie**

   - If the user is the owner of the movie, he/she can edit it by clicking on the three dots to get to the drop-down edit icon on the single movie page.